CodyReichert/awesome-cl/README.md

 * [radiance](https://github.com/Shirakumo/radiance) - A web application environment and framework .
 [Artistic License 2.0][51].
 * [Lucerne](https://github.com/eudoxia0/lucerne) - A minimal web framework built on Clack, inspired by Flask.
 [MIT][200].
 * [Snooze](https://github.com/joaotavora/snooze) - A RESTful web framework, built on Clack, where routes are just functions and HTTP conditions are just Lisp conditions.
 [LLGPL][8].
+* [Weblocks](https://github.com/40ants/weblocks) - A widgets-based framework with a built-in ajax update mechanism that "solves the JavaScript problem".
+[LLGPL][8].

+REST-focused frameworks:

 * [cl-rest-server](https://github.com/mmontone/cl-rest-server) - a library for writing REST web APIs.
 Features validation with schemas, annotations for logging, caching, permissions or authentication, documentation via Swagger, etc. [MIT][200].
-* [Weblocks](https://github.com/40ants/weblocks) - A widgets-based framework with a built-in ajax update mechanism that "solves the JavaScript problem".
-[LLGPL][8].
+* [cl-odata-client](https://github.com/copyleft/cl-odata-client) - Common Lisp client library for accessing [OData services](https://www.odata.org).
+[MIT][200].

 There are more projects, more or less discontinued but interesting.
 See the other ressources.